presto-osu/orlis-orcis/orlis/README.md

 ### Apps
 The open-source apps are from F-droid repository.
 Tha APKs are in the folder "./open_source_benchmarks/apks".
-There is a number with underscore in the name of each apk; this number is to distinguish apks when they have the same name.
+There is a number with underscore in the name of each apk; this number is to distinguish apks when they have the same package name.

 ### Libraries
 The library jar files in this benchmark are in zip file